KenzLam1/optiq-itmgt/README.md

 python main.py
 ```

-The UI defaults to dark mode.
 Use the control panel on the left to choose a video source and click **Start Analysis**.

 ## Troubleshooting